-If you experience a little bit of bleeding while brushing your teeth, it may just be due to your tooth brushing technique, flossing too hard or faulty or misfitting dentures.
+If you experience a little bit of bleeding during teeth brushing, it may just be due to your tooth brushing technique, flossing too hard or faulty or misfitting dentures.
 However, if your bleeding is severe or if your gums are sore and inflamed, it could be a sign of a bigger issue.
 Gum issues can be caused by diseases such as gingivitis, periodontitis, vitamin deficiency or even Leukemia.

 If you have severe bleeding or inflamed gums, book an appointment to see one of our emergency dentists in London as soon as possible by calling 020 7622 5333 today.